jfogiato/overlook/README.md

 1. Run `npm start` in your terminal for both repos.

 1. Copy and paste the generated `localServer` address that your terminal provides for the front end repo into your browser address bar.

+1. Use a username of "customerXX" where XX is a number between 1 & 50, or use "manager" to see the manager view.
+Password is "overlook2021" for both.
+Note - if a single digit, do not include a 0. eg ✅"1" vs ❌"01".

 ## Preview of App: